ezaffanella/PPLite/README.md

      (ease of implementation and readability are given priority).</li>
   <li>Portability is deemed important, but not the main concern
       (ease of implementation and readability are given priority).</li>
-  <li>The library is written in modern C++.
-The developers should feel free to use language features
+  <li>The library is written in modern C++ (current development
-      made available by the recent standards, provided these lead to a simpler implementation or improve on code readability.</li>
+      is based on the c++17 standard).
+The developers should feel free to use language features made available by the recent standards, provided these lead to a simpler implementation or improve on code readability.</li>
-  <li>The library is meant to be lightweight from the point of view of the developers:
+  <li>The library is meant to be lightweight from the point of view
-      the goal is to reduce maintenance costs.
+      of the developers: the goal is to reduce maintenance costs.
       This implies, among other things:
       <ul>
         <li>backward compatibility is a non-goal;
         <li>documentation is kept minimal (if not omitted altogether);
-        <li>there is no plan to provide foreign language interfaces;
+        <li>there is no plan to provide foreign language interfaces
+            (but the library can be accessed through Apron);
-        <li>the library typically provides narrow contracts: preconditions on operators are not checked at runtime, so that user errors will lead to undefined behavior (rather than exceptions);
+        <li>the library typically provides narrow contracts:
+            preconditions on operators are not checked at runtime, so that user errors will lead to undefined behavior (rather than exceptions);
-        <li>encapsulation is not fully enforced: a knowledgeable user can directly change the contents of inner data structures, e.g., to experiment with alternative implementations of domain operators.
+        <li>encapsulation is not fully enforced: a knowledgeable user
+            can directly change the contents of inner data structures, e.g., to experiment with alternative implementations
+            of domain operators.
       </ul>
 </ul>